 Whether you’ve seen Los Angeles Apparel billboards sprinkled around LA or just stumbled across their website, one thing is for sure – this brand is blowing up.

 Featuring simple loungewear and other basic items, clothes from this brand scream comfort and LA style.
-I was able to try a couple pieces from this brand, so I will be sharing my review!
+I was able to try a couple of pieces from this brand, so I will be sharing my review!

 What is Los Angeles Apparel?